History & heritage

 Finally, the quality of service is measured by tone.
 A grand hotel must not only be efficient; it must be efficient with accuracy, without excessive formality or misplaced familiarity.
 Trust is built in that balance.
 At Kempinski Hotel Khan Palace, everything suggests an approach in which hospitality supports the traveller without overwhelming them, assistance remains available without becoming intrusive, and each service helps make Ulaanbaatar more legible.
 In a city that can feel impressive at first encounter, that gentle mediation is one of the greatest assets of a successful stay.

-The art of living in Ulaanbaatar
+The Art of Living in Ulaanbaatar